 “Sweet tooth” is made with Cranberry muenster, sliced gouda & honey butter with a sprinkle of cinnamon sugar on toasted cranberry wild rice bread served with a dipper of gouda fondue.

-We split each sandwich and rotated bites with dips with their correlating soup or cheese…but no double-dipping allowed.
-Alternating between sweet and savory bites of each sandwich was PERFECTION!
+We split each sandwich and rotated bites with dips with their correlating soup or cheese…but no double-dipping was allowed.

 Creative Pies at Rhombus Guys